Sussex County Master Gardener Workshops// here is the normal content // ?>

 Tuesday, April 3, 1 p.m.
 Master Gardener Betty Layton will present a workshop on Accessible Gardening entitled Garden Smart, Garden Easy.
 Learn what tools and techniques are available for the gardener as we age or develop mobility issues.
 Make gardening enjoyable again!

 Tuesday, April 17, 6:30 p.m.
-Author and plants woman Ruth Clausen will speak on her book 50 Beautiful Deer Resistant Plants.
+Author and plants woman Ruth Clausen will speak on her book 50 Beautiful Deer-Resistant Plants.
 Keeping your beautiful garden safe from deer is as simple as choosing the right plants.
 Ruth introduces the most versatile and drool-worthy options: white snowdrops that bloom in the spring; shade-loving, electric gold hakone grass; long-blooming Texas sage in vibrant reds, peaches, and pinks; and the feathery foliage of Arkansas blue stars that glows golden in the autumn.
+Lecture is free.
 Books will be available for purchase at about $20.
 Ruth will be available to sign books after the presentation.

 Tuesday, April 24, 1 p.m.
 Master Gardener Bill Huxtable will talk about Shade Gardening.
 Wondering what plant or plants to use in that shady area of your garden; there are a number of plants that love the shade from which to choose.
 This workshop will help you decide.
 Handouts will be available to assist in picking the perfect plant.